Licensing laws are safety measures proven to promote safe gun ownership and reduce gun deaths.

 - Single Purchase: Handgun purchases are limited to one handgun per permit.
 However, there is no limit on the number of firearms that may be purchased with a Class A or Class B license, or on the number of non-large capacity rifles or shotguns that may be purchased with a FID Card.

 - Safety Training?
-Yes, applicants must complete required safety training.46
+Yes, applicants must complete required safety training.54

 New Jersey: Permit to Purchase

 In New Jersey, all handgun purchasers must obtain a permit to purchase a handgun, while purchasers of rifles or shotguns must obtain a Firearms Purchaser Identification Card (FPIC).
 Both require the applicant to undergo a background check and waive confidentiality relating to any institutional confinement for a mental or psychiatric condition.
 New Jersey law also provides that no handgun transfer permit or FPIC may be issued where the transfer would not be in the interest of the public health, safety or welfare.
-In addition, the applicant must be of “good character and good repute in the community” where he or she lives.
+In addition, a handgun permit or FPIC shall not be denied to a person unless they known in the community in which they live as someone who has engaged in acts or made statements suggesting the person is likely to engage in conduct, other than justified self-defense, that would pose a danger to self or others.57.
 The FPIC or permit must be issued within 30 days of application, or 45 days if the applicant is a non-resident.
 A FPIC may be revoked by a superior court after a hearing with notice, upon a finding that the holder no longer qualifies for the FPIC.
+Beginning in 2023, FPICs must be electronically linked to the fingerprints of the permittee.58

 - Duration: Handgun purchase permits in New Jersey are valid for 90 days, and may be extended for an additional 90 days for good cause.
 New Jersey FPICs are valid as long as the holder remains eligible to possess a firearm.

-- Single Purchase: Handgun purchases are limited to one handgun per permit and one handgun per 30-day period.47
+- Single Purchase: Handgun purchases are limited to one handgun per permit and one handgun per 30-day period.59

 States with Licensing Requirements for Certain Classes of Weapons

-The seven states listed below all require licenses or permits for purchase or possession of handguns, but not other types of guns.48 Of the below states, only Maryland and Rhode Island require safety training to receive a license or permit.
+The four states listed below all require licenses or permits for purchase or possession of handguns, but not other types of guns.60 Of the below states, only Maryland and Rhode Island require safety training to receive a license or permit.

 Additionally, though it does not require a license or permit to purchase a gun, Washington requires safety training certification for purchase of semiautomatic rifles.